Last Updated : May 23, 2018

 Embedded Scripts.
 An “embedded script” is programming code that is designed to collect information about your interactions with the Site, such as the links you click on.
 The code is temporarily downloaded onto your computer, mobile or other device from our server or a third party service provider.

 IP Addresses.
 An IP address is a number that is assigned to your computer, mobile or other computing device whenever you are surfing the Internet.
 Web servers (computers that "serve up" web pages) automatically identify your computer or other computing device by its IP address.
 When users request pages from our website, our servers may log their IP addresses.
 We may collect IP addresses for the following purposes, among others: system administration, to report non-personal aggregate information to others, and to track the use of our Site.
-IP addresses are considered non-personal information and may also be shared as provided above.
+We may derive your approximate location from your IP address.

 Email Communications.
 If you send us an email with questions or comments, we may use your PII to respond to your questions or comments, and we may save your questions or comments for future reference.
 For security reasons, we do not recommend that you send non-public personal information, such as passwords, credit card information, social security numbers, or bank account information, to us by email.
 In certain instances, we may provide you with the option to set your preferences for receiving email communications from us; that is, agree to some communications but not others.
 We reserve the right to send you transactional emails such as customer service communications.